vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 Users are provided with a brief, ten-sentence story consisting of French sentences.
 The user's task is to read the sentences and translate them into English.
 The app tells you whether or not your translation is correct using GPT-4o-powered scoring.
 Based on your performance on the exercises, it assigns you a "difficulty" score, which goes up and down depending on your performance.
 Users then are served sentences at appropriate levels of difficulty based on their performance.
-For those who are curious, the source code can be found [here](https://github.com/vkethana/cognate_sentences).
+For those who are curious, the source code for this project can be found [here](https://github.com/vkethana/cognate_sentences).

 Caveats: This is just a minimum viable product.
 The number of sentences in the app is limited.